Persia and carpets going hand in hand so here is your ultimate guide to bagging one of your own

 Persian rugs are spun from silk or wool or a mixture of the two natural fibres.
 Silk rugs are usually used as decorative wall hangings due to their fragile nature, whereas the more affordable wool rugs are more commonly found in markets and bazaars.

 Don’t be surprised if there are imperfections in the rug's design.
-These are traditionally done on purpose to show the fallibility of humans and to prove that only God is perfect.
+These is traditionally done on purpose to show the fallibility of humans and to prove that only God is perfect.

 The different styles